fenzor28/SQL-Project-Zorro/README.md

      1) I executed SQL queries to solve each problem and interpreted the results to provide insights.

 ## Results
- With these datasets, I was able to discover
+ With these datasets, I was able to discover:

 ### all_sessions
      1) Information about various user sessions, possibly related to an ecommerce platform, including user behavior, transactions, and interactions with different products.